-Ten years ago, statements like, “She’s JUST a military spouse,” and “You’re a dependent,” were the norm.
+Ten years ago, statements like, “She’s just a military spouse,” and “You’re a dependent,” were the norm.
 However, over the past few years, the evolution of the military spouse has taken center stage leaving people to ask: What is the role of the modern military spouse?

 “I was a new Navy spouse 28 years ago.
-We had social activities and were very active during underways and deployments, getting together for meals, play groups, watching each other’s children, in general being friends,” said Judy Huffman, a Navy spouse who has served on multiple spouse groups boards, as a senior spouse advisor to command FRGs, and as a volunteer with national spouse to spouse mentoring groups.
+We had social activities and were very active during underways and deployments, getting together for meals, play groups, watching each other’s children, in general being friends,” said Judy Huffman, who has served on multiple spouse groups boards, as a senior spouse advisor to command FRGs, and as a volunteer with national spouse to spouse mentoring groups.
 “I see that participation is down; people seem to be busier and busier.”

-If one delves deeper to examine what is actually being asked of the 100% volunteer force, it is that “fun” is the easy part.
+If one delves deeper to examine what is actually being asked of the 100 percent volunteer force, it is that “fun” is the easy part.
 Office of the Chief of Naval Operations Instruction 1754.5B provides guidance and establishes the FRG organization.
 It states “the purpose of this FRG shall be to plan, coordinate, and conduct informational, care-taking, morale-building and social activities to enhance preparedness, command mission readiness, and increase the resiliency and well-being of sailors and their families.
 The FRG shall promote friendship and mutual support among the members.”

 “I ran the FRG for six months and took it to great heights,” said Lori Huddleston, a Navy spouse of 13 years.
 “We made an event calendar for three months out, and had park playdates every other week, a book club, and even a fundraiser where we sold breakfast burritos.
 It was a lot of work.
 After I resigned, the FRG folded up just a few months later because nobody wanted to lead it.”